KEEP US POSTED ON YOUR EVENTS & IDEAS ON FACE BOOK AND NAME STNM AS THE BENEFICIARY OF A BIRTHDAY FUNDRAISER!

-Third Quarter Newsletter: Effective April 1st, the quarterly newsletter will no longer be posted online, as this is a "members only" benefit for STNM members.
+First Quarter Newsletter 2019: The quarterly newsletter will no longer be posted online, as this is a "members only" benefit for STNM members.
 Rather, it will be emailed (or snail mailed) to paid STNM members.
 The new format is alive, colorful and engaging, full of dynamic information about stories, stories and storytelling in New Mexico and beyond.
 Don't miss out!
 Consider becoming an STNM member and receive the quarterly newsletter as part of any of the very reasonable annual dues options.

 This site is updated regularly.
-Most recent update was on DECEMBER 12, 2018
+Most recent update was on FEBRUARY18, 2019.

 AUDIENCE FEEDBACK ON TELLING MY STORY: BRIDGING TWO WORLDS